KarinaGuo/Machine_Learning_in_Computer_Vision_for_Leaf_Traits/README.md

 <h2>Training, validating, and testing the model</h2>
 <p>The conda environment 'pytorch' was used for this process</p>
-<p>Edit the scripts according to your set up.
-This would include changing the training_path and the training parameters.</p>
+<p>Edit the following python scripts according to your set up.
+This would include changing the training_path and the desired training parameters for the iteration.</p>
 <i><p>Training & validating the model</i>.
 The following variables are included in the script below, and would likely need to be changed to be relevant.

 <p>